dyhes/zulip/docs/subsystems/html-css.md

   `PROVISION_VERSION` in `version.py` in the same commit.
 When adding modules to `package.json`, please pin specific versions of them (don't using carets `^`, tildes `~`, etc).
-We prefer fixed versions so that when the upstream providers release new versions with incompatible APIs, it can't break Zulip.
+We prefer fixed versions so that when the upstream providers release new versions with incompatible APIs, it can't break Aloha.
   We update those versions periodically to ensure we're running a recent version of third-party libraries.
 - Third-party files that we have patched should all go in